Guide

 An SRT file is just a text file with the .srt extension.
 You can open it in any text editor.
 Each subtitle entry has three parts:

-Each entry is separated by a blank line.
-Here is what a real SRT file looks like:
+Entries are separated by a blank line.
+Here's a real SRT file:

 example.srt